 Want to visit specifically to see the ponies?
 Well, how about getting acquainted with a range of cute animals at Pennywell Farm?

 Fancy getting into the great outdoors?
 How about showing off your inner daredevil with a boating trip on Roadford Lake?
-This lake is the largest inland water in the south west and includes everything from boating to den building and exploring the surround woodland.
+This lake is the largest inland water in the south west and includes everything from boating to den building and exploring the surrounding woodland.

 Walks in Dartmoor